 Most importantly, music is a universal language that we can all share, as audience or performers.
-Music is as diverse as the many cultures that exist and its people.
+Music is diverse and can unify people and cultures.
 It can help to heal sadness, express emotions, and can even tell a joke.
-I’ve never come across an adult who was sorry that they had taken piano lessons.
+I’ve never come across an adult who regretted taking piano lessons.
 Some wish that they had practiced more.
-Others have humorous or fond memories of studying piano with their first music teacher.
+Many have humorous or fond memories of studying piano with their first music teacher.
 However, they all feel fortunate that they got to experience a little bit of the magic of music.

 You have provided a special gift for yourself or a loved one that can be enjoyed over a lifetime—music.
 I am privileged to be the piano teacher that you’ve chosen to help bring music into your lives.

 Noreen Wenjen, N.C.T.M.
 Wenjen Piano Studios Copyright © 1999-2016 Noreen Wenjen, Wenjen Piano Studios.
 All rights reserved.
 All materials contained in the Wenjenpiano.com website are protected by copyright and trademark laws and may not be used, retransmitted, reproduced, republished, or altered in any way for any purpose.
 For use, please contact Noreen Wenjen.
 Reproduction of this Web Site in whole or in part is prohibited without express written permission from Noreen Wenjen.
 Please contact Noreen Wenjen if you wish to republish this article.
 Copying for sale, resale, or public distribution of any samples from the Wenjenpiano.com website is strictly prohibited.